Top Ten Rock Musicians Who Changed their Last Name

 As always, feel free to add more examples.
 If you do, please tell me what their original last name was and (if possible) some information on where they got the idea to change it.

-Steven Tyler is an American singer-songwriter and multi‑instrumentalist, best known as the lead singer of the Boston-based rock band Aerosmith.
-He also plays harmonica and occasionally keyboard and percussion.
-Tyler served as a judge on American Idol during its 10th season (2011), among other television... read more
+Steven Tyler is an American singer-songwriter and multi-instrumentalist best known as the lead singer of the Boston-based rock band Aerosmith.
+He also plays the harmonica and occasionally plays keyboard and percussion.
+Tyler served as a judge on the tenth season of American Idol in 2011 and has held... read more

 Steven Tyler's real name is actually Steven Tallarico.
 Most people don't know this.